tushitjain1/IB-equaitons-calculator/README.md

 1. Download a version of Python3.8 or newer (from link above)
 2. To run:
    - If on Windows: run the ```IB-equations-calculator.exe``` file by double clicking on it in a file explorer
-   - If on Mac or Linux: run the ```IB-equations-calculator.desktop``` file by double clicking on it in a file explorer
+   - If on Linux: run the ```IB-equations-calculator.desktop``` file by double clicking on it in a file explorer
+   - If on MacOS: run the ```IB-equations-calculator.sh``` file by double clicking on it in a file explorer

 <h2 align="center"> It is important to note that the first time the program is launched, it will take longer to run than in future runs! </h2>